Introduction to the Nano Collective

 Getting Involved

-Whether you want to contribute code, improve documentation, design something better, or simply spread the word — we would love your help.
+Whether you want to contribute code, improve documentation, design something better, or simply spread the word, we would love your help.
 There is no application process.
 Find a project that interests you, read its CONTRIBUTING.md, and open an issue or PR.
+And if the thing you want to build does not exist yet, the collective is a place to start it rather than carry it alone.

 Contributions we value (not exhaustive):